jl33-ai/gamb-13/README.md

 - Then: a live trading game w/ the chart and you have to
 - 5 gamemodes max
 - And then ’Tishagi’s Temple’ where you do all 5 in one run.
 But it’s like a live trading sim and (ASCII castle)
 - At the end: a 0 E(X) thing where it’s like 0.25 chance to x4
+- 10 different summary types based on dictionairy mapping.
+- Quantify risk aversion
+- quantiy mental arithmetic score
+- Quantify probability etc...
+- make super simple, coherent, flow